 The Psychological Needs

 The six psychological needs may be a bit more obscure, and certainly have been debated by many needs theorists, from Maslow to Max-Neef, from Fisher & Ury to Ryan & Deci.
 However, if you look at the research from these and other prominent economists, psychologists, anthropologists, and conflict specialists across a range of research disciplines, you will generally find they often have different labels for the very same six core psychological needs.
-A meta-analysis of human needs theories may reveal the following 6 core psychological needs.
+A meta-analysis of human needs theories may reveal the following 6 core psychological needs, for which I use the acronym “SAPIEN.”

-Feeling challenged, stimulated, and/or amused is key to psychological health.
+Feeling engaged, stimulated, and/or amused is key to psychological health.
 From the first few weeks of life, we need stimulation; when we don’t have something that feels truly stimulating, we often turn to destructive or numbing habits and addictions.
-To assess if this need is being met, ask: How interested and challenged do you feel on a regular basis?
+To assess if this need is being met, ask: To what degree do you feel interested in and stimulated by activities on a regular basis?

 The next time you find yourself in conflict, keep these core needs and their respective questions in mind.
 When you’re feeling conflicted, try to uncover which one(s) of the above needs you perceive as being threatened or lacking.
 And which one(s) do you suspect the other party is experiencing as unfulfilled or threatened?
 Understanding which needs in yourself and in someone else are not being fulfilled or are perceived as being threatened will help you address those needs directly in order to help manage or resolve the conflict.